hipsterjazzbo/Landlord/README.md

 When you are developing a multi tenanted application, it can be confusing sometimes why you keep getting `ModelNotFound` exceptions.

-Laravel Multi Tenant will catch those exceptions, and re-throw them as `ModelNotFoundForTenant`, to help you out :)
+Laravel Multi Tenant will catch those exceptions, and re-throw them as `TenantModelNotFoundException`, to help you out :)

 ## Contributing